-Cygnet Health Care is one of only three providers of mental health services in England.
+Cygnet Health Care is one of mainly three providers of mental health services in England.

 In 2014 Cygnet was bought by USA’s Universal Health Services (UHS) for £205 million..